MBlazina/reusable-web-components-svelte/README.md

 {/await
 ```

-Example of fetching weather data and add it in a header:
+Example of fetching weather data and adding it in the header:
 ```
   {#await getWeather(urlWeather)}
     <p>Loading...</p>